kimierik/js_eye_widget/README.md

 2. in cs.css place #eye where ever you want
 3. add " <script src="jav.js" defer></script> " at the end of your html

+you can also use Eyewidget.js as a react component, you still need the css file